makehaven/mh_stripe/README.md

    the form to return to file-based configuration.
 5. **Permissions** – The shortcut route piggybacks on the `administer users` permission.
 Only grant that to trusted staff since it exposes Stripe access.
+6. **Backfill stored customer IDs** – After configuring the module use the *Fetch existing Stripe customers* button on the settings form or run `drush mh-stripe:fetch-existing-customers` to populate the Stripe customer field for any user whose email already matches a customer in Stripe.
+Use `drush mh-stripe:backfill-customers` only if you also want to create Stripe customers for users that do not already have one.

 ## Using the customer shortcut
 1. Visit a user's Drupal profile (`/user/{uid}`) so you have the UID handy.